Psalms For Life

 All he says of YHWH stands against the backdrop of the pagan gods.
 More messed up than their worshippers, the gods were believed to nurse over-inflated egos and care nothing for the weak and afflicted.
 By contrast, YHWH cares for the oppressed, which is why David pours out his heart to him each morning.
 Since God is holy and just, David knows God will inexorably oppose words and deeds aimed at violating and destroying him.

 While the pagans had to merit their gods’ attention, David doesn’t recommend himself to God.
 Rather, YHWH’s merciful love flings the door wide open to the undeserving.
 Knowing his gracious God will welcome him, he pictures himself returning to God’s house and falling awestruck before his holy sanctuary.
-He asks God to banish his enemies by making them their own undoing and to guide him through the minefield of their treachery without letting him slip into their evil ways.
+He asks God to banish his enemies by making them their own undoing.
+He asks him to guide him through the minefield of their treachery without letting him slip into their evil ways.
 That is, David refuses to fight evil with evil.
 Instead, he asks for and affirms his faith in God’s protection and blessing on all who take shelter in him.
 And he imagines their subsequent joy and revelry in so awesome a God as this.

 Prayer: